FilipKlaesson/dbo/README.md

 </p>

 The color of the queries indicate which agent performed the evaluation.
-Note that since agent communicate via the network, agents utilize the queries performed by their neighbours for faster convergence.
+Note that since agents communicate via the network, agents utilize the queries performed by their neighbours for faster convergence.
 For example, agent 0 (left figure, blue queries) utilize the queries broadcasted from neighbour agent 1 (middle figure, green queries).